-Maestro Terrell has presented many innovative theatrical projects during his Lexington Philharmonic tenure that have helped significantly to grow audiences.
-They have included Philip Glass’ Icarus at the Edge of Time, Peter Boyer’s The Dream of Ellis Island, Holst’s The Planets HD, Christopher Theofanidis’ The Legend of the Northern Lights, and Charlie Chaplin’s Gold Rush.
+Maestro Terrell has presented many innovative theatrical projects during his Lexington Philharmonic tenure that helped significantly to grow audiences.
+They included Philip Glass’ Icarus at the Edge of Time, Peter Boyer’s The Dream of Ellis Island, Holst’s The Planets HD, Christopher Theofanidis’ The Legend of the Northern Lights, and Charlie Chaplin’s Gold Rush.
 In addition, he initiated and secured funding for the Artist-in-Residence partnership with the University of Kentucky Medical Center – bringing artists Midori, Johannes Moser, Inon Barnatan, Simone Porter, Pablo Sainz-Villegas, Time for Three, and the Canadian Brass.

 Multi-media presentations have been a staple in Maestro Terrell’s diverse repertoire; in particular his growing collaborations with film scores and crossover-artists.
 He has conducted films scores including Wizard of Oz, Raiders of the Lost Ark, Psycho, Casablanca, Star Wars: A New Hope, Home Alone, and The Nightmare Before Christmas with many orchestras worldwide.
 He has been a regular collaborative partner with the Colorado Symphony, leading their presentations of The Magical World of Harry Potter, A Colorado Christmas, and Red Rocks Amphitheatre’s concert of Indie pop band Belle and Sebastian.